pfdubois/BridgeBidding/source/Planning.rst

 Classifying Your Hand
 ---------------------

-Assume that your partner opened one of any suit, your RHO passed, and it is your bid.
 The key is to know whether your hand is weak, competitive, invitational, game-going, or has slam-interest, and to constantly re-evaluate it as the auction proceeds.
-This classification is the same no matter what suit your partner opened.
+You make an initial assessment of this and then modify it as the auction gives you more information.

-* Weak: under six points
+* Weak: under 6 points
-* Competitive: six to a poor 10 points.
+* Competitive: 6-10 points.
 Also called "minimal".
-* Invitational: ten to twelve points.
+* Invitational: 10-12 points.
 Also called "limit".
 * Game-going: 13+ points
 * Slam interest: When we either have 33 points between us, or have found a suit fit and are not too far below that.

-.. note:
-   New suit responses at the one level are unlimited by an unpassed hand.
-   Opener must not pass them.

-When you are a passed hand if partner bids a suit you can support, the classification of your hand may improve.
-However, expectations are modest.
-Almost nothing a passed hand can do is forcing.
+Deciding what to do with 10 points is where a lot of the agony happens.

+Our goal is to bid to the best :term:`strain` and :term:`level` for our combined hands.
-The idea is that to be at the two-level it would be nice if we had at least more points than they do.
-After all, we're contracting to make 8 out of 13 tricks, which is 62%.
+To be at the two-level it would be nice if we had at least more points than they do.
+After all, we're contracting to make 8 out of 13 tricks, which is 62% of the tricks.
 While being able to name the strain will help, having less than 50% of the points could be a problem.

-For a suit at the three level, we want around 23 points.
-We contracting for 69% of the tricks.
-Considering HCP only, 23 out of 40 is 57%.
-For notrump we'd want 25 HCP at least, and Charles Goren wanted 26.
-You won't make it all the time, even so.

-For a game in a major suit look for a combined 26 points, and for a minor, around 29.
+For a game at 3NT we need at least 25 points; for the four-level in a suit, 26 points.
+For a minor game 29 points.
+The six level usually needs 33 total points, and the seven level 37 points.
+When we are in a suit contract, these figures include points that are gained due to distribution and support.
+In a misfit, HCP may be all that matters.

 Is This Forcing?
 ----------------